steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 - x = -1, y = 1
 - x = -3, y = 0

-So there's the points that solve these equation.
-And I could put in more points.
+So there's the points that solve these equation and I could put in more points.
 But, let me put in all the points at once, because they all lie on a straight line.

 ![](./imgs/lec1/graph1.svg)